S1mplector/Simjot/README.md

 3. **Run the main class**: `main.ui.JournalApp`
 4. **Make changes** and test thoroughly

-## License

-This project is available for personal use.
-Please respect the educational and personal nature of this journaling application.

 ### Common Issues
 - **Application won't start**: Ensure Java 17+ is installed and in your PATH